bernbr/deep-learning-challenge/Analysis.md

 **Evaluation**
 ![](https://github.com/bernbr/deep-learning-challenge/blob/83cb7d4c8b8097b251b816d40f2918a70a6bffff/Images/Model%203%20Evaluation.jpg?raw=true)

 **Were you able to achieve the target model performance?**

 - No, I was not able to acheive a target model performance.
-When I took additional columns out of the dataset it caused the accuracy to lower.
-When I kept the columns the same as the original model, but added hidden layers and neurons it increased slightly, but not by much.
-Only a percent or two.
+When I took additional columns out of the dataset it caused the accuracy to lower, not included in the 3 optimization attempts.
+I decided to leave them the columns as they were in the instructions, for the final optimization attempts.
+When additional columns were taken out, the data dropped to the low 60s.

+- With the final optimization models, I was able to get close to .73.
+Which was slightly higher, but not by much.
+With more time and resources I think I could have found a model that fit with activations of tanh and sigmoids.
+However, with many different attempts, both shown and not shown, I was not able to get over .73 for accuracy.

 **What steps did you take in your attempts to increase model performance?**

-Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+- Some steps I attempted were removing additional columns.
+Some additional columns I attempted to remove in my preprocessing, which are not documented, were affiliation, classification, and organization.
+Removal of some or all of those resulted in significatly lower accuracy scores.

+- Next, I wanted to try various activation codes and units.
+In the starter code it started with relu activation and a little less than double the input for the units.

+- I wanted to see what various combinations to see what various activations, units, and hidden nodes did to the data.
+With the outputs that came out of the models, I determined that relu was probably a likely contender, seeing as the accuracy was the highest with relu.

+# **Summary:**

+- With the features provided the data models I worked through could only get to .74 accuracy.
+I think use of a keras-tuner would be helpful in this scenario to determine if this tool can get a higher accuracy, or is it only three-fourths effective.

+- I would recommend trying to a support vector machine classifier.
+A SVM classifer will help find the hyperplane between the two groups of data.
+This would hopefully help determine classification of future data points by determining if the output of a linear function is 1 or -1, and then put the data point in the corresponding class.
+In this case it would classify the data point as a high risk loan or a good loan.